mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/confluent-kafka/2.9.0-5.4.0/release-notes/index.md

 ## Version 2.9.0-5.4.0

 ### Updates
-- Upgrade the base tech version of Apache Kafka to `2.4.0`.
-See Kafka's Release Notes for [2.4.0](https://www.apache.org/dist/kafka/2.4.0/RELEASE_NOTES.html) for details.
+- Upgrade the base tech version of Confluent Kafka to `5.4.0`.
+See Confluent Kafka's Release Notes for [5.4.0](https://docs.confluent.io/5.4.0/release-notes/index.html) for details.
 - Updated the SDK to version [0.57.3](https://github.com/mesosphere/dcos-commons/releases/tag/0.57.3)
   - [#3215](https://github.com/mesosphere/dcos-commons/pull/3215) is a major bug-fix since `v0.57.0`.
 Frameworks are recommended to upgrade to `v0.57.3` and issue `pod replace` commands to exisiting deployments to mitigate the risks.
 Existing procedures for [migrating a existing service to the quotated role](https://github.com/mesosphere/dcos-commons/releases/tag/0.57.0#migrate-an-existing-deployed-service-to-use-quota-support) should be followed.
 - Updated the scheduler JRE to `v11`.

 ### Important Notes
-- Apache Kafka 2.4.0 introduces `[KAFKA-7335] - Store clusterId locally to ensure broker joins the right cluster`, which means that kafka cluster will store the clusterId locally so that it does not join the wrong zookeeper cluster accidentally.
+- Confluent Kafka 5.4.0 introduces `[KAFKA-7335] - Store clusterId locally to ensure broker joins the right cluster`, which means that kafka cluster will store the clusterId locally so that it does not join the wrong zookeeper cluster accidentally.
 Therefore, if your kafka service is connected to default DC/OS zookeeper, changing the zookeeper path is not permitted.
 Please check [here](https://issues.apache.org/jira/browse/KAFKA-7335) for more information.

 ## Version 2.8.0-5.3.1